What is a Percentile, Anyway?

 ACT percentiles are, in some ways, even more important than your ACT score.
 Why?
 Because they provide an easy way to compare your performance on the ACT to your performance on the SAT and the performance of other students in general!

-Your ACT percentile ranking tells you how you did compared to everyone else on the test.
-For example, if your ACT composite percentile is 74%, that means that you scored higher than 74% of other students who took that administration of the test.
+Your ACT percentile ranking tells you how you did compared to everyone else on the test , so for example, if your ACT composite percentile is 74%, that means that you scored higher than 74% of other students who took that administration of the test.
 It does NOT mean you scored a 74% on the test.

 On your ACT Score Report, you’ll see numerous percentile scores: A U.S. rank percentile, a state rank percentile, and percentiles for each subject test and subscores within each subject.
 So many percentages to use for data!